Sponsored by Hy-Vee (Columbia)

 7. Short Lines

-8. Make Hy-Vee Do All the Work For You
+8. Make Hy-Vee Do the Work For You Next Time

-You made it through your shopping trip quickly and with full-tummied, balloon-gifted babies, but maybe you’re thinking what I’ve thought many times before.
-Wouldn’t it be easier to just order my groceries online and have them delivered for free to my doorstep when I want them?
+You made it through your shopping trip quickly with full-tummied, balloon-gifted babies, but maybe you’re thinking what I’ve thought many times before.
+Wouldn’t it be easier to just order my groceries online?
 Now, you’re really getting smart as a parent.
-Well, the Hy-Vees in Columbia have you covered.
-Check out Polly’s blog post about how Online Shopping works or watch our video below…
+Hy-Vee has you covered with Aisles Online!